This is a name sometimes used in place of current. It is

 material that electricity has a hard time moving through, if it can at all.
 For

 that often results in damage to the insulator.
 The opposite of a conductor.
-Glass and

 special rubber are good insulators.
 Insulators do not allow electricity to flow